Rural Homes

 Rural Property Insurance: What Standard Policies Don't Cover

 Most rural property owners in the UK don’t realise their insurance has gaps until they file a claim.
-Research indicates that 76% of UK properties are underinsured, with those affected covered for only 63-67% of actual rebuild costs.
+Research indicates that 76% of UK properties are underinsured, with affected properties covered for only 63-67% of actual rebuild costs.
 For rural properties with traditional construction, multiple outbuildings, and business activities, the exposure is often far greater.

 UK property claims reached £5.7 billion in 2024, the highest ever recorded.
 Rural crime alone cost £44.1 million.
-Yet standard home insurance policies, designed primarily for urban and suburban properties, exclude dozens of risks that affect rural homeowners disproportionately.
+Yet standard home insurance, built for urban and suburban properties, excludes dozens of risks that hit rural homeowners hardest.

 How Rural Insurance Differs From Urban Coverage